 Qualified direct cost.
-Qualified direct cost is the total amount (including administrative expenses) which would have been allowable as a deduction if:
+Qualified direct cost is the total amount (including administrative expenses) which would have been allowable as a deduction for benefits provided during the tax year if:

 - 1) You provided the benefits directly, and - 2) You used the cash method of accounting.